adamrg00/discord-time/README.md

 # discord-time

-light web app designed to make the use of formatted time string in discord as simple as possible.
+A tool designed to make the use of formatted time strings in discord as simple as possible.